brandon-m-wang/cs198-75/src/web-hw/hw6.md

       enough, `videosMetadata` in `server/app.js`.
 Because of our route with a URL parameter in `client/src/App.js`, our client knows which video it wants to stream!
+  - type: ps
+    paragraph: Congrats!
+You now have a functional video player.
+It's now time to make things pretty.
+  - type: phs
+    partheader: "Part 4: Finishing Touches"
+  - type: ps
+    paragraph: One thing that is still necessary is an route that can return a thumbnail for a certain video.
+The method below can produce such a thumbnail given the path to the video file.
+  - type: cbs
+    codeblock:
+      code: thumbsupply.generateThumbnail('FILE_PATH')
+  - type: ps
+    paragraph: >-
+      We'll make our endpoint `/video/:id/thumbnail` to align with what we set the `thumbnail` field of the `videoMetadata` objects.
+After we produce the thumbnail, we should then send the file over.

+      Q7: Implement the `/video/:id/thumbnail` route!

+      Hint: Another method found in the Express API reference [here](https://expressjs.com/en/api.html#res) might be useful.
+  - type: ps
+    paragraph: If you've succeeded in making this route, congrats!
+You've fully implemented the required functionality for HW6!
+Feel free to customize the CSS, add your own flair to the components, or anything else that comes to mind.
 ---